iotaledger/chronicle.rs/chronicle-api/README.md

 ```
 - **findTransactions** by hints

-All what the users have to do is to reflect the received hints with the next call
+All what the users have to do is to reflect the received hints with the next call till the response returns no hints at all.

 ## Find Transactions Changes
 - **findTransactions** returns `values/milestones/timestamps` beside `hashes`